 The diplomatic push has led to a huge increase in economies ties between Ankara and African nations.
 Trade between Turkey and Africa expanded from $5.5bn in 2003 to more than $26bn today, according to Turkish officials.
-The startling figures are published in the March issue of African Business Magazine, out now, which takes an in-depth look at a burgeoning relationship with economic, diplomatic and military dimensions.

 In 2005, when Erdogan was prime minister, the Turkish government announced the “Year of Africa”, and Ankara was accorded observer status by the African Union.
 Since 2009, Ankara has engaged with African countries at feverish speed.
 Erdogan has visited 27 African countries, more than any other non-African leader.